GRSampreeti/Food-Delivery-System.github.io/trie.md

 # Trie Data Structure

 Trie (pronounced "try") is a tree-like data structure used for efficient retrieval of key-value pairs where keys are usually strings.
-It is particularly useful for scenarios like predictive text, spell checking, and approximate string matching.
+It is particularly useful for scenarios like predictive text, spell checking, and approximate string matching.[9]

 ## Overview